gfe--gluten free easily

 Arman of The Big Man’s World gives us a microwave, single recipe, which is the perfect number for many of us!
 I appreciate not only his recipe but also the information he provides on Hot Cross Buns in Australia.

 I hope this roundup shows you that the gluten-free Hot Cross Bun possibilities are endlessly delicious!
-Happy Easter!
+Have a wonderful Easter!

 What a sweet little gift — just in time for the weekend.
 Thank you for sharing all of these, Shirley!!
 Wow.
 And some new-to-me bloggers too, which I can always count on you for.
 Some really interesting combination of ingredients and thinking outside the bun. 😉 Have a wonderful weekend and a Happy Easter!